 A troubling photo apparently taken from a video in the local press shows heavily armed men in Chenalhó, dressed in camouflage uniforms, wearing ski masks and sporting high-powered rifles.
 The video’s release, in which the paramilitaries introduce themselves to society, would seem to assert: “We have impunity!”
 Further evidence of impunity appeared on social media with the news that 80 residents of Santa Martha (Chenalhó) took weapons and munitions away from a detachment of police in that town and continued to retain the weapons.

 Another report from those displaced in Aldama indicated that there have been 30 armed attacks in three days against the people of Aldama, with the gunfire coming from Chenalhó.
 This shocked readers in Mexico and abroad.
 These egregious human rights violations must be stopped now to avoid further loss of life and serious bodily injury.
 Human rights defenders and those displaced are seeking such intervention.

-This is a crisis situation that requires the Mexican government’s immediate intervention to dismantle these paramilitaries and repair the damage done to all victims.
-Mexico’s federal and state governments failed to do this before and after the December 22, 1997 Acteal Massacre in which paramilitaries attacked and murdered 45 women, men and children.
+This is a crisis that requires the Mexican government’s immediate intervention to dismantle these paramilitaries and repair the damage done to all victims.
+Mexico’s federal and state governments failed to do this before and after December 22, 1997, Acteal Massacre in which paramilitaries attacked and murdered 45 women, men, and children.
 Paramilitary violence forcibly displaced thousands in the months before that massacre, as is happening now.
 Additionally, there is evidence that the current paramilitary group is related to the one involved in that massacre.